Posted on Friday 23 October 2015

 With the 2008 recession in our memory and the current pandemic creating a lot of uncertainty, many Canadians are actively looking to create a more stable financial future.
 Money woes are a major source of stress, especially when caused by factors outside of our control.

-The process of ensuring financial freedom and retirement savings for your future is not necessarily difficult, but requires a lot of self-awareness and forward-thinking.
+The process of ensuring financial freedom and retirement savings for your future is not necessarily difficult but requires a lot of self-awareness and forward-thinking.
 The action you take now can be the foundation of a life of financial freedom if you want it.
 For instance, if you're looking to own a home without much stress, you might want to consider a 'tax-free' home savings account.
 Essentially, to make smart financial decisions, you must have a great understanding of the various things you can take advantage of.
 This will also go a long way in helping you avoid financial scams, as you'll be better positioned to identify what is real and what's too good to be true.

-While not everything in life can be planned for, with a certain degree of foresight you can be prepared for big life steps and surprises the same.
+While not everything in life can be planned for, with a certain degree of foresight, you can be prepared for big life steps and surprises the same.
 Here are some tips that you can put into place now, to ease the worry of money down the road.
 These tips are worthy of consideration if you're ready to stop living paycheck to paycheck.
 Something you can pass on to your teen as well.

 You should be earning more than you spend

-This one seems obvious, but to really plan for the future it is important to live within your means now.
+This one seems obvious, but to really plan for the future, it is important to live within your means now.
 This may mean cutting down on dining out, opting for a slightly smaller apartment, or avoiding reliance on credit cards.
 Getting express loans isn't considered an income.

 Conservative spending doesn’t have to be boring, but it does require planning.
-Try writing down all your monthly expenses to get an idea of your real outgoings… they may be higher than you realize.
+Try writing down all your monthly expenses to get an idea of the total amount you expend monthly.
+It may be higher than you realize.
 Also, consider different tax tips to ensure you know the accurate calculation of your income after tax deductions and to equally stay on the side of the law.

 Start An Early Investment in Participating Life Insurance :

 You should be considering life insurance in some form, and choosing a participating policy sets you up to make some money back over time.
-This type of policy offers you dividends based on the performance of the company, that can then be re-invested, left to accrue interest, or withdrawn as cash.
-If you’re going to be spending monthly anyway, you may as well get advantage of potential returns!
+This type of policy offers you dividends based on the performance of the company.
+The dividend can then be re-invested, left to accrue interest, or withdrawn as cash.
+If you’re going to be spending monthly anyway, you may as well get the advantage of potential returns!

 Consider future expenses: